Parent/Caregiver Equity Advisory Cabinet (PCEAC)

 • Inform

-• Cabinet members will represent their community’s concerns, pose questions, and share information with DCF to inform state policy and priorities.
+• Cabinet members represent their community’s concerns, pose questions, and share information with DCF to inform state policy and priorities.